-How to Get to the Mythical Jaco Island in Timor-Leste – A Guide
+How to Get to Jaco Island in Timor Leste (East Timor) – A Guide

 Have you ever wanted to go somewhere badly but you didn’t know how to get there or what you would find?
-We had heard about the allure of Jaco Island before we arrived in Timor-Leste, a small sacred island of almost mythical beauty.
+We had heard about the allure of Jaco island before we arrived in Timor Leste or East Timor, a small sacred island of almost mythical beauty.
 We were in the country of East Timor to apply for a second visa to Indonesia, so that we could eventually cross the border into West Timor, Indonesia, and making our way to Jaco island whilst we waited for the visa to be issued, seemed like a fabulous idea!

-The few people who had made it to Jaco Island described empty white sands and gorgeous waters with great snorkelling opportunities.
+The few people who had made it to Jaco island in East Timor described empty white sands and gorgeous waters with great snorkelling opportunities.
 The problem it seemed, was getting there.
 We could hire a car from Dili which would cost us over $100/day, a sum we would never afford whilst travelling full-time on a relatively tight budget.

-We could also just “wing it” and try getting to Jaco Island without knowing how or when we would arrive.
-Timor-Leste has a very sporadic and unreliable system of public transportation.
-Buses might or might not run, minivans, bemos, public trucks… they exist in some form or another, but nobody knew or could give us any information about schedules and locations or destinations!
+We could also just “wing it” and try getting to Jaco island without knowing how or when we would arrive.
+Timor Leste or East Timor, has a very sporadic and unreliable system of public transportation.
+Buses might or might not run, minivans, bemos (mikrolets), public trucks… they exist in some form or another, but nobody knew or could give us any information about schedules and locations or destinations!

 Having trouble booking flights to Dili?
 Try using Nusatrip!